-OTAGO AND SOUTHLAND LAUNDRY WORKERS, DYERS, AND DRY-CLEANERS-AWARD
+OTAGO AND SOUTHLAND LAUNDRY WORKERS, DYERS, AND DRYCLEANERS-AWARD

-In the Court of Arbitration of New Zealand, Otago and Southland Industrial District-In the matter of the Industrial Conciliation and Arbitration Act 1954; and in the matter of an industrial dispute between the Dunedin Laundry Employees Industrial Union of Workers (hereinafter called "the union") and the undermentioned firms and companies (hereinafter called "the employers"):
+In the Court of Arbitration of New Zealand, Otago and Southland Industrial District-In the matter of the Industrial Conciliation and Arbitration Act 1954; and in the matter of an industrial dispute between the Dunedin Laundry Employees Industrial Union of Workers (hereinafter called "the union") and the under-mentioned firms and companies (hereinafter called "the employers"):

+Alliance Freezing Co.
+Ltd., Invercargill.
 A.S.L.
 Dry Cleaners Ltd., 19 Gordon Street, Balclutha.
 Gala Dye Works, 101 Tay Street, Invercargill.
 Martins Dye Works, 48 Thames Street, Oamaru.
-Overall Cleaners Ltd., 88 Surrey Street, Dunedin.
-Preen, V. C., Ltd., 14 George Street, Dunedin.
-Snowhite Laundries Ltd., 149 Main North Road, Dunedin.
+Overall Cleaners Ltd., 233 Main Road, Green Island.
+Preen, V. C. Ltd., 14 George Street, Dunedin.
+Snowhite Laundries Ltd., 149 North Road, Dunedin.
 South Island Dry Cleaners Ltd., 233 Main Road, Green Island.
 Southern Dry Cleaners Ltd., Medway Street, Gore.
+Southland Laundry Ltd., 36 Yarrow Street, Invercargill.
 Strand Dye Works Ltd., 193 King Edward Street, Dunedin.
 Valet Service (Invercargill) Ltd., Mersey Street, Invercargill.

-THE Court of Arbitration of New Zealand (hereinafter called "the Court"), having taken into consideration the matter of the above-mentioned dispute, and having heard the union by its representatives duly appointed, and having also heard such of the employers as were represented either in person or by their representatives duly appointed, and having also heard the witnesses called and examined and cross-examined by and on behalf of the said parties respectively, doth hereby order and award:
+THE Court of Arbitration of New Zealand (hereinafter called "the Court"), having taken into consideration the terms of settlement arrived at in the above-mentioned dispute and forwarded directly to the Court pursuant to the provisions of section 130 of the Industrial Conciliation and Arbitration Act 1954, doth hereby order and award:

 That, as between the union and the members thereof and the employers and each and every of them, the terms, conditions, and provisions set out in the Schedule hereto and of this award shall be binding upon the union and upon every member thereof and upon the employers and upon each and every of them, and that the said terms, conditions, and provisions shall be deemed to be and they are hereby incorporated in and declared to form part of this award; and, further, that the union and every member thereof and the employers and each and every of them shall respectively do, observe, and perform every matter and thing by this award and by the said terms, conditions, and provisions respectively required to be done, observed, and performed, and shall not do anything in contravention of this award or of the said terms, conditions, and provisions, but shall in all respects abide by and perform the same.
 And the Court doth hereby further award, order, and declare that any breach of the said terms, conditions, and provisions set out in the Schedule hereto shall constitute a breach of this award, and that a penalty as by law provided shall be payable by any party or person in respect thereof.
-And the Court doth further order that this award shall take effect as hereinafter provided and shall continue in force until the 22nd day of March 1963 and thereafter as provided by section 152 of the Industrial Conciliation and Arbitration Act 1954.
+And the Court doth further order that this award shall take effect as hereinafter provided and shall continue in force until the 31st day of January 1965 and thereafter as provided by section 152 of the Industrial Conciliation and Arbitration Act 1954.

-In witness whereof the seal of the Court of Arbitration hath hereto been affixed, and the Judge of the Court hath hereunto set his hand, this 22nd day of September 1961.
+In witness whereof the seal of the Court of Arbitration hath hereto been affixed, and the Judge of the Court hath hereunto set his hand, this 28th day of August 1963.